 The journal prominently displays the logo of the Emerging Sources Citation Index (ESCI), a new database from Thomson Reuters — the same company that calculates impact factors.
 I verified that the journal is included in this index.

-ESCI is an attempt by Thomson Reuters to better compete with Scopus, which has a much broader coverage than Web of Science, Thomson Reuters’ main index.
+ESCI is an attempt by Thomson Reuters to better compete with Scopus, which has much broader coverage than Web of Science, Thomson Reuters’ main index.

-If Emerging Sources Citation Index is including journals like the Journal of Current Research in Science — with its fake impact factors and high tolerance for plagiarism — then ESCI will have little value and will gain a reputation as a dirty database.
+If Emerging Sources Citation Index is including journals like the Journal of Current Research in Science — with its fake impact factors and a high tolerance for plagiarism — then ESCI will have little value and will gain a reputation as a dirty database.